 13 May 2016

-This bill would change how listed buildings and conservation areas are treated under the Planning (Listed Buildings and Conservation Areas) Act 1990.
-It would require the Secretary of State to take into account new factors—environmental performance, health and safety, and maintenance costs—when deciding whether a building or part of it should be listed or removed from the list, and it would allow parts of a building within its curtilage to be excluded from listing.
-It covers related provisions and aims to clarify the scope of listing decisions under the Act.
+This Bill would change how the government decides which buildings are protected as listed.
+It would require the Secretary of State to take into account environmental performance, health and safety, and maintenance costs when deciding whether a building or part of it should be included in, kept on, or removed from the listed building register.
+It also allows parts of buildings within their curtilage to be excluded from such lists.

 Generated 21 February 2026